2023 Solar Incentives Guide for Commerce, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a threshold (usually small) amount of electricity will qualify for SRECs or similar performance-based incentives.
-SRECs and performance-based incentives in general are typically given at the state level.
-SRECs can be sold to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a predetermined (generally small) amount of electricity can qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically provided at the state level.
+You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

 Best Regional Coverage